raspberrypilearning/electricity-generation/en/step_4.md

 In this step you are going to start to create your own column.

+You may have noticed how the country sprites do not have a graphic.
+This is because when the sprites moves in the program you only need to see their related actions of the `Pen`{:class="block3extensions"} and the speech bubble and not the sprite itself.

+You now need to create a new sprite with no costume.

 --- task ---

 Go to **Choose a Sprite** and select the **Paint** editor.